Happy House

 "Happy House" is a song written by Siouxsie Sioux and Steven Severin and recorded by their band Siouxsie and the Banshees.
 It was released as a single in March 1980 by record label Polydor, then later included on the band's third album, Kaleidoscope.
 "Happy House" was the group's first record made with guitarist John McGeoch and drummer Budgie.

 Background and recording

-"Happy House" and the Kaleidoscope album marked a change in musical direction for Siouxsie and the Banshees due to the arrival of two new musicians: drummer Budgie, previously of the Slits, and guitarist John McGeoch, previously of Magazine.
+"Happy House" marked a change in musical direction for Siouxsie and the Banshees due to the arrival of two new musicians: drummer Budgie, previously of the Slits, and guitarist John McGeoch, though still a member of Magazine at this time.

 Budgie, who was interested in African polyrhythms, used a reggae vibe on the song, while McGeoch played both atmospheric and edgy guitars.
 Siouxsie stated that the band almost invented a new sound with this single: It was "Banshees – phase two".

 When asked if "Happy House" was a cynical song, Siouxsie replied: "It is sarcastic.
 In a way, like television, all the media, it is like adverts, the perfect family whereas it is more common that husbands beat their wives.
 There are mental families really but the projection is everyone smiling, blond hair, sunshine, eating butter without being fat and everyone perfect".